grafana/pyroscope/docs/sources/configure-client/grafana-agent/ebpf.md

 This can occur for several reasons:

-- The binary has been stripped, leaving no .symtab, .dynsym, or .gopclntab sections in the ELF file.
+- The binary has been stripped, leaving no `.symtab`, `.dynsym`, or `.gopclntab` sections in the ELF file.
 - The debug file is missing or could not be located.

 To fix this for your binaries, ensure that they are either not stripped or that you have separate